carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 >
 {: .callout}

+> ## Note about image use and attribution
+> When using images on your website that you don't own, it's important to reuse the content responsibly.
+> This means ensuring that the image owner has given permission for the image to be reused and that the image includes appropriate attribution to the owner.
+> If you're unsure about the availability of an image you can always contact the owner or check if a license is provided alongside the image which may include conditions for reuse.
+{: .callout }

 We will continue to use Markdown and learn more throughout the rest of the lesson.
 Though later we will find we need HTML again for some features.